rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

     :::

 ### S3 Bucket Permissions
-In order for scripts and file to be picked up by the SSM agents on the remote nodes, the files are (temporarily) passed through an S3 bucket.
+In order for scripts and files to be picked up by the SSM agents on the remote nodes, the files are (temporarily) passed through an S3 bucket.

 1. Create an S3 bucket that has a bucket policy that allows for objects to be _uploaded_ to it by the IAM policy associated with Process Automation.
 2. Include a permission statement in this policy that allows for the remote EC2 instances to _retrieve_ objects from the bucket.